IngridMorstrad/IngridMorstrad.github.io/content/posts/thoughts/2025-09-02-eb2-eb3-for-indians.md

 ![Visual representation plotting priority date against the year when it will become current](/assets/images/EB2.png)

 Not a recommendation, but if interested you could read [my EB-5 post](https://www.ashwinmenon.com/posts/thoughts/2025-08-06-eb5-for-indians/) as well.

+Note: As of Sep 2025, there are around 48000 I-485 applications filed before Jan 2015 that are pending.
+This should clear in aroud 8 years, which aligns well with what the script predicted (~2033 for someone who filed in Jan 2015).